MahimaMSiddheshwar/MahimaMSiddheshwar/README.md

 # 👋 Hi, I’m Mahima .M.
 Siddheshwar

 ## 🌟 About Me
 I'm a passionate Bioinformatics professional with a strong background in Quality Control in the biopharmaceutical industry.
-Currently pursuing my Master of Science in Bioinformatics at Indiana University, I'm enthusiastic about combining computational tools and biological data to drive meaningful insights in healthcare and pharmaceutical research.
+I have two years of experience at Biocon Biologics, a leading global biopharmaceutical company based in India, known for its commitment to affordable healthcare solutions. :contentReference[https://www.bioconbiologics.com/] Currently, I'm pursuing my Master of Science in Bioinformatics at Indiana University, where I'm enthusiastic about combining computational tools and biological data to drive meaningful insights in healthcare and pharmaceutical research.

 ## 👀 I’m Interested In:
 - Genomics and Transcriptomics analysis (RNA-seq, scRNA-seq)